 Gray Muzzle Organization

-Complete application to receive two orthopedic beds for use by older dogs.
+Complete application to receive funding to support programs for senior dogs.

 Grants for pet owners for financial assistance